 During the experimental period the cultivars showed satisfactory vegetative growth, but their productions were not as much as anticipated.
 This might probably be due to the variation in the ecological conditions such as soil types, soil condition and time of planting (photoperiod).
 The cultivars Ajiba and Zafira scored the highest vegetative growth (plant height and stem number) at 30 days after planting where the maximum leaf number was recorded from Zafira cultivar at 30 and 60 days after planting.
 Both the Ajiba and Zafira cultivars gave the highest plant height, where as maximum stem number was obtained from Ajiba cultivar at 60 days after planting.
-The cultivars showed high variation in yield production, it could be the association of insect pests and disease.
+The cultivars showed high variation in yield production.